SystemsScientist/Python-Crash-Course-Chapter-5/README.md

 manage directories and files as I work through Matthes' Python Crash Course book.

-Please feel free to reach oiut to me at matthewjohnson@snarkydata.com if you have any questions or comments.
+Please feel free to reach out to me at matthewjohnson@snarkydata.com if you have any questions or comments.
 In addition, feel free to utilize the exercises and solutions for your consumption and edification.